tamuhey/textspan/README.md

 Converts the spans by the given `mapping`.

-Generally speaking, character correspondence between two texts is not necessarily surjective, not injective, not even a methematical map - some character in `textA` may not have a correspondence in `textB`, or may have multiple correspondences in `textB`.
+Generally speaking, the character correspondence between two texts is not necessarily surjective, not injective, not even a methematical map - some character in `textA` may not have a correspondence in `textB`, or may have multiple correspondences in `textB`.
 Thus, you should